KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 The infamous [Tsavo Lions](https://www.fieldmuseum.org/blog/tsavo-lions) are two of the most high profile items in the collection.
 In 1898, they went on a man-eating spree, terrorizing railway construction workers in Kenya for nine months, until they were shot dead.
 They were the subject of the 1996 movie The Ghost and the Darkness, starring Val Kilmer.

 ![](djangocon-us-2025-recap-images/field-museum-megalodon-shark-replica-jaw.jpg)
+Megalodon, the largest shark to ever live, preyed on whales and went extinct when oceans worldwide got colder.
+This jaw and teeth (replica cast) was dated 23-3.6 million years ago.

 ![](djangocon-us-2025-recap-images/field-museum-inside-ancient-egypt.jpg)

 ### Shaw's Crab House Lunch Special